mwmbl/blog/content/articles/update-november-2023.md

 Mwmbl is pronounced "mumble", and no, it's not English, it's Welsh ([kind of](https://en.wikipedia.org/wiki/Mumbles)).
-And no, we're not going to change the name because [you don't like it](https://news.ycombinator.com/item?id=37564611) or can't remember how to spell it.
+And no, we're not going to change the name because [you don’t like it](https://news.ycombinator.com/item?id=37564611) or can't remember how to spell it.

 As for being a marketing failure, you clearly don't understand the